Sunday, March 30, 2025

 In the movie, 'Gidget' was a made-up name for our tiny heroine.
 It was short for Girl- Midget. ...
 G-midget...
 Gidget.
 I would never call a child by that name.
 Maybe the parents of these Gidgets never realised what a millstone it might be around the necks of their daughters?
 Especially if they grew to be tall.

 About ten years ago I met James Darren when I was in Las Vegas.
 He'd stuck to his singing skills (surely original fans have never forgotten "Goodbye Cruel World"") and, now, had turned into a bit of a Vegas crooner.
-Because of his crooner skills, he'd had a big role in "Star Trek: Deep Space Nine" as a lounge singer hologram.
+Because of his crooner skills, he'd had a big continuing role in "Star Trek: Deep Space Nine" as a lounge singer hologram.
 I sighed all over again when he started warbling.
 James Darren certainly stood up to my expectations!

 James Darren passed away recently.